hwsmm/cosutrainer/README.md

 ### Requirements
 - osu! must run on WINE with dotnet 4.5+ for proper memory scanning
 - libmpg123, libmp3lame, libsndfile and libsoundtouch to adjust audio speed
-- libminizip to make an osz file
+- libzip to make an osz file
 - libfltk1.3 for GUI

 ### DEB/RPM/Arch repository